-Street Racing in Sydney NSW: What to do if Charged
+Street Racing Sydney NSW: What to do if Charged

 Recently, New South Wales has added some offences to its Vehicle Sanctions Scheme in attempts to lessen the increase of hoon behaviour taking place in Australia.
+The risk of crash and putting others in danger mean that the penalties will only get stricter.
 Street racing in Sydney has had a significant spike in recent years, resulting in a large number of offenders taken to court.
-Anyone caught participating in the illegal street races or drag racing in Sydney will deal with a number of penalties and sanctions.
+Anyone caught participating in an illegal street race or drag racing in Sydney will deal with a number of penalties and sanctions.

-It is against the law to prepare, participate in, or promote any race between vehicles; to attempt to accomplish a new speed record with a car; or to engage in any speed trial without the written permission and allowance from the Commissioner of Police.
+It is against the law to prepare, participate in, or promote any race between cars; to attempt to break a vehicle speed record; or to engage in any speed trial without the written permission and allowance from the Commissioner of Police.

 It’s also illegal to take part in any competition involving tests of the driver’s skill or the durability of a vehicle.
 According to Section 115 and Section 116 of the Road Transport Act, there is also an extensive list of conduct-related offences usually connected with street racing.
 One of these acts is interfering with the peace of any person nearby or causing a risk to the safety of others.

 If you’re facing Sydney street racing charges, you’re dealing with legal troubles that could lead to a severe penalty.
 It’s in your best interest to educate yourself on what you can do if you’re ever in court for street racing.
 Learn what you can do and take the best course of action.

 If found guilty of the act of illegal street racing in Sydney, you have the potential to face a harsh sentence.
 Being charged with street racing means you can potentially lose your licence, your car, and even your job, among other punishments.
 You have a few options regarding the best option for proceeding with your case.